 - Call the Daisy Hill Koala Ambulance on 07 3299 1032 or 0412 429 898 if you see a sick or injured koala.
 They operate every day from 8.00am to 4.30pm.
 If outside of the Koala Ambulance operation times, call the RSPCA on 1300 ANIMAL (1300 264 265) or Wildcare on 07 5527 2444.
 They operate 24 hours a day.

-- Plant koala friendly trees in your backyard if you have enough room.
-For information about how to make your backyard more koala friendly see Wildlife-safe Backyards.
+- plant koala friendly trees in your backyard if you have enough room, see Wildlife-safe Backyards for information about how to make your backyard more koala friendly

 - Get involved in our programs and events held throughout the year to support koala conservation.
 To learn more, see Environmental events